Modernising the Metropolitan Region Scheme (MRS)

 While amendments to scheme maps have been undertaken regularly since 1963, there has been minimal review of the scheme text, resulting in outdated development approval provisions, a lack of clear processes, a dated scheme text structure, and no specified purposes for zones and reserves.

-The focus is on modernising the scheme text in line with the more contemporary Peel and Greater Bunbury region schemes, clarifying the ability for the Western Australian Planning Commission to prepare and approve district structure plans, region planning scheme policies and to identify regional infrastructure plan areas.
+The scheme text has been modernised to be consistent with the more contemporary Peel and Greater Bunbury region schemes, and clarifies the ability for the Western Australian Planning Commission to prepare and approve district structure plans, region planning scheme policies and to identify regional infrastructure plan areas.

 These initiatives provide the head of power for the preparation of strategically focused plans to coordinate infrastructure and land uses and make positive changes to the development application process.
 Streamlining and simplifying these processes will make it more efficient and user-friendly for all stakeholders involved.

-The MRS Bill 2024 was introduced into Parliament on 8 August 2024 and the key changes are summarised below.
+The MRS Bill 2024 was passed by Parliament on 24 October 2024 and the key changes are summarised below.

-There are no proposed changes to maps or the reservations or zones of individual properties.
+There are no changes to the reservations or zones of individual properties.

 Training and support

-Once the Bill passes and the changes come into effect, the Department will provide comprehensive training and information sessions and support for local governments and other stakeholders to ensure a smooth transition to the new process.
-Our goal is to equip them with the knowledge and resources they need to effectively implement and comply with the updated MRS.
+The Department will provide comprehensive training and information sessions and support for local governments and other stakeholders to ensure a smooth transition to the new process.
+The goal is to equip them with the knowledge and resources they need to effectively implement and comply with the updated MRS.

 Stay informed